jumbleview/tspur/README.md

 ## Entering the Data

-User may add new records (button "Add") or edit existing (button "Edit").
+User may eddit  edit existing (button "Edit").
 To edit existing record select record on the table, then by "Esc" go to the top menu and hit button "Edit".
 Record maybe extended with one extra value.
 If there is need to add several extra values repeat the process several times.
+To add new record use button "Edit" and change key value.
+Edit form allows to change from vsible to hidden and vice versa.

 ![TSPUR_EDIT](./images/tspur_edit.png)